 You can also access another recipe using pumpkin seeds!
 Here's a video that you can watch: Pumpkin Seeds Smoothie Recipe.

 Pumpkin seeds can be bought as hulled or un-hulled in the market today.
 You can also get them in protein powder forms.
-Check out these organic pumpkin seed items below.

 8. Apricot Seeds